 1. Import Compliance Takes Too Much Time

-One of the main reasons that we hear from companies for letting their compliance slip is that it takes too long to build and maintain a trade compliance program.
+One of the main reasons we hear from companies for letting their compliance slip is that it takes too long to build and maintain a trade compliance program.

 While it is true that a program can take time to develop, and it needs to be maintained, the truth is that a program can help your shipments move more quickly through Customs.
-This means that you can actually save time with a comprehensive Import Compliance program.
+This means that you can save time with a comprehensive Import Compliance program.

 2. Trade Compliance Costs Too Much